Skip to content

 raise RuntimeError("No module models were found for the referenced modules in the IOD table.")

-# --- Step 4: Create and store the expanded model with IOD and module content ---
+# --- Step 4: Create and store the iod expanded or enriched model ---

 if progress_observer: